OFS/opae-sdk/platforms/afu_top_ifc_db/README_AFU.md

 The interface "class" field was previously called "name".
 For compatibility, the legacy "name" key remains supported.

 In addition to the class, some module-ports parameters may be overridden in the AFU JSON database.
-For example, the following requests automatic registering of CCI-P signals on platforms that need more than one register stage, makes local memory optional and adds clock-crossing logic so that local memory's interface runs at the same frequency as CCI-P.  These transformations are performed in a shim that is automatically instantiated between the platform and the AFU's top-level module.
+For example, the following makes local memory optional and adds clock-crossing logic so that local memory's interface runs at the same frequency as CCI-P.  These transformations are performed in a shim that is automatically instantiated between the platform and the AFU's top-level module.

 ```json
 {